TwanoO67/bootstraping-ngx-admin-lte/README.md

-# ng2-admin-lte
+# bootstraping ngx-admin-lte

 [![Join the chat at https://gitter.im/TwanoO67/ng2-admin-lte](https://badges.gitter.im/TwanoO67/ng2-admin-lte.svg)](https://gitter.im/TwanoO67/ng2-admin-lte?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/TwanoO67/ng2-admin-lte.svg?branch=master)](https://travis-ci.org/TwanoO67/ng2-admin-lte)

-Bootstraping of Angular2 with AdminLTE dashboard template
+Bootstraping of Angular4 with AdminLTE dashboard template ( Using ngx-admin-lte Library)

 ![Preview](https://almsaeedstudio.com/img/AdminLTE2.1.png)

+## UPDATE !

+This version use the new npm package ngx-admin-lte (this will be easier to update) If your are looking for the old version for angular check the "angular2" branch.

 ## Support
 Hey dude!
 Help me out for a couple of :beers:!